- Connect with Peers

 AEA continues its National Conference, which is fondly referred to as a “homecoming,” bringing together adoption professionals to think strategically, build relationships, fortify partnerships, and bring forth new methods to help children and build adoptive families.

-AEA's most recent accomplishments include: hosting the country’s first national match event, Breaking Down Barriers to Adoption, to unite children with families, and launching a new workforce development program, I-CARE, to promote careers in adoption to students and early career professionals with the Dave Thomas Foundation for Adoption.
+AEA's most recent accomplishments include: research project on exchanges with Morgan State University (2019), hosting the country’s first national match event, Breaking Down Barriers to Adoption (2017), and launching a new workforce development program, I-CARE (2018), to promote careers in adoption to students and early career professionals with seed funding provided by the Dave Thomas Foundation for Adoption.

 1982: AEA founded

 1984: AEA published “How to Publish a Photo Listing Book.”

 1994: AEA published: “You can Adopt: A Guide for Military Families with Emphasis on Waiting Children and Adoption”

 2002: AEA awarded federal grant to create a national adoption photo-listing site, AdoptUSKids